jorge-crespo-cedeno/Deep-Learning-FollowMe-Project/writeup.md

 From observations to the generated predictions, it can be noted that the majority of errors are produced when either the target is too far, or when the lighting conditions are such that the colors of the target appear darker, or by a combination of both.

-When the target is too far, a tiny amount of pixels in the original image are occupied by the target.
-The neural network then has a hard time associating that little amout of pixels to the target.
+When the target is too far, a tiny amount of pixels in the original image belong to the target.
+The neural network then has a hard time associating that little amout of pixels to the target, because the pattern and colors and shapes that identify the target are not visible in that small pixel amount.
+I personally think that this issue is hard to remove completely because of the little information that can be captured when the target is too far away.
+The same happens with humans, since when a person is too far away, it is difficult to be identified by others.

+Something that could alleviate this problem is to characterize the target by its gait besides its color and shape patterns, so that the target can be recognized by the way it walks, although it can be very far away.
+This can be implemented by adding one more dimension to the neural network input data, so instead of convoluting with a kernel 3 dimensions (width, height, number of filters), a 4 dimensional kernel (width, height, image, number of filters) can be used in the convolution.
+Before, the kernel was a plane with only width and height, and the number of filters indicated the number of kernels.
+In this approach, a kernel is a box with width, height and image, and now number of filters indicates the number of boxes.
+The third dimension, image, is an image in the sequence of images that describe the gait of the target, such as it happens in a movie.

-An example of how the ligthing conditions darken the target colors is shown as follows:
+Regarding the second problem, an example of how the ligthing conditions darken the target colors is shown as follows:

 Original Image | DNN Prediction
 --- | ---